 Students are subject to various consequences for violating school rules.
 The application may vary according to certain circumstances.
 The school's process is always an educational one, not legal, with the paramount goal being that the individual student and the school community learn from the experience.
 Misleading anyone involved in the disciplinary process may result in a more severe consequence than the original offense would incur.
-Moreover, if, in the opinion of the Dean of Student Life, a student does not take responsibility for his or her actions when meeting with the Dean of Student Life and Upper School Head, then the Dean of Student Life will share this observation with the student and his/her parents in a meeting and a letter following the meeting.
+Moreover, if, in the opinion of the Head of Upper School, a student does not take responsibility for their actions when meeting with the Disciplinary Committee, then the Head of Upper School will share this observation with the student and their parents in a meeting and a letter following the meeting.
 In addition, work determined to be plagiarized or gained through cheating does not receive credit and receives an "F" (50) for that assignment.

-All students who are found to have committed a major infraction by the Dean of Student Life and Upper School Head are automatically given a warning that any further major infraction will result in more severe consequences.
+All students who are found to have committed a major infraction by the Disciplinary Committee are automatically given a warning that any further major infraction will result in more severe consequences.
 The possible disciplinary consequences for major disciplinary infractions are as follows:

 - Warning

 - Probation

 - Detention

 - Service to the Community

 - On campus work detail, arranged in a manner to avoid conflicts with academic classes

 - Suspension or loss of parking and/or driving privileges on campus

 - Suspension or loss of opportunity to be employed by the school

 - Suspension or loss of senior privileges

 - Suspension or loss of leadership positions or suspension or loss of eligibility to seek leadership positions

 - All-Day Detention

 - Out-of-School Suspension

 - Withdrawal

 - Final Warning

-• Expulsion/Dismissal
+- Expulsion/Dismissal